Ermaa8/Boutique-Elegance/README.md

 - The form opens with all fields populated with the original content.
 - If a user tries to add a product (by changing the url) without being a superuser they are redirected to a custom 403 page.

-**Delete Product**

-![delete product]
-- The superuser can choose to delete a Product by clicking the delete button on the product card or on the product detail page.
-- The superuser is asked to confirm if they wish to delete the product or cancel.
-- If products are successfully deleted a superuser will recive a message.

-### Checkout

-![checkout]

 **Details**
 - In the details section the user can fill out their contact details, delivery address, and card number.
 - If the user is a guest, a link to create an account or login will be present.